-Using a representation of a ship and the range zones around it is an easy way to track where things are in a scene.
-It's still somewhat abstract, but it allows players and narrators to understand, relatively speaking, where everyone is.
+Using a representation of a ship and the range zones around it is an easy way to track where things

 USING TILES AND MAPS

 It is often helpful, but not required, to use map tiles or even a large open tabletop space to track ship movement.
 In this case, narrators can either mark set distances away as being in certain ranges or note spaces or tiles on the map as representing the different ranges.